 This was an open-ended question, which allowed for respondents to give as detailed an answer as they saw fit.
-Many in-depth answers were given.
-Therefore, for the ease of reporting the results, they are grouped into topic areas.
+Many in-depth answers were given, so for the sake of analysis they are grouped into shared topic areas.
 The full list of responses can be found in the Appendix of this report.
-The top ten topic areas mentioned by respondents are listed below.
+The top ten topic areas mentioned by respondents is listed below.

-Greatest Opportunities for Improvement by Number of Responses (Question 4) Topic Common Suggestions Number of Comments Homelessness Clean up community and public areas of the drugs and crime associated with homelessness Provide housing and services for the homeless and get them off the street 58 Road repair Repair roads and fill in potholes, especially in rural areas Work with law enforcement to enforce traffic laws 51 Improve operational efficiencies in government Reduce bureaucratic processes and focus on being proactive/ getting things done Reduce spending and focus on necessary efforts 15 Community outreach Communicate more with the rural areas Work to expand our media and social media presence 13 Law enforcement Have more support and retention for police and law enforcement Increase Sheriff presence in rural communities 13 Rural development Attract businesses to the rural communities Go after partnerships and grants with the state.
+Greatest Opportunities for Improvement by Number of Responses (Question 4) Topic Common Suggestions Number of Comments Homelessness Clean up community and public areas of the drugs and crime associated with homelessness Provide housing and services for the homeless and get them off the street 58 Road repair Repair roads and fill in potholes, especially in rural areas Work with law enforcement to enforce traffic laws 51 Effective governance Reduce bureaucratic processes and focus on being proactive/ getting things done Reduce spending to necessary efforts 15 Community outreach Communicate more with the rural areas Work to expand our media and social media presence 13 Law enforcement Have more support and retention for police and law enforcement Increase Sheriff presence in rural communities 13 Rural development Attract businesses to the rural communities Go after partnerships and grants with the state.
 12 Addiction and mental health services Transportation, housing, and detox services for those who need it Branch out mental health and addiction services to the rural areas 11 Economic development Pursue policies that will attract new businesses - especially in the cities Look into other options besides agriculture to build the tax and services base 11 Infrastructure Look into rural infrastructure grants to fund rural infrastructure Special attention is needed in rural infrastructure 11 Alternative transportation Put in more biking infrastructure, especially between Davis and Woodland Increase bus and public transit routes to more rural areas 10